At a glance

 We sent the invitations to join RegML on Microsoft Teams

-Certificates of attendance will be sent shortly
+Certificates of attendance have been sent out

 Understanding how intelligence works and how it can be emulated by machines is an age old dream and arguably one of the biggest challenges in modern science.
 Learning, with its principles and computational implementations, is at the very core of this endeavor.